Rotavirus vaccine: Economics

+More than 80 countries have introduced routine rotavirus vaccination, almost half with the support of Gavi, the Vaccine Alliance.

 Temporary suspension in the US

-On 22 March 2010, the detection of DNA from porcine circovirus types 1 and 2 within RotaTeq and Rotarix prompted the FDA to suspend the use of rotavirus vaccines while conducting an investigation the finding of DNA from porcine circovirus-1 (PCV1) in the vaccine in collaboration with the 12 members of the Vaccines and Related Biological Products Advisory Committee (VRBPAC).
+In March 2010, the detection of DNA from porcine circovirus types 1 and 2 within Rotateq and Rotarix prompted the FDA to suspend the use of rotavirus vaccines while conducting an investigation the finding of DNA from porcine circovirus-1 (PCV1) in the vaccine in collaboration with the 12 members of the Vaccines and Related Biological Products Advisory Committee (VRBPAC).
 On 6 May 2010, the FDA announced its decision to revoke the suspension, stating that porcine circovirus types 1 and 2 pose no safety risks in humans and concluded that health risks involved did not offset the benefits of the vaccination.
 In May 2010 the suspension of the Rotarix vaccine was lifted.

 Research

 Doctors Without Borders (MSF) developed a heat-stable version named BRV-PV.
-Phase 3 of the clinical trials were completed in Niger on 31 December 2020.
+Phase 3 of the clinical trials was completed in Niger on 31 December 2020.

 The vaccine has been associated with lower rates of type 1 diabetes.